ima18h/lists-datastructs-cpp/README.md

 ## LinkedList
 Performance will be worse for small lists compared to big ones because of overhead.
 - Get element i by index:
 Our linked list contains nodes that are, well, linked together.
-As the list gets bigger it will go towards O(n / 2) for the worst case, since we also have tail.
+As the list gets bigger it will go towards O(n / 2) = O(n) for the worst case.

 - Insert at front: